 - age 50 with 20 years of creditable service

 If you were first hired prior to October 1, 2006, after you retire the state will pay the same amount of employee-only premium as the college pays for active employees.
 If you were hired on or after October 1, 2006, you must have 20 or more years of creditable service to receive this full benefit.
 If you have between 10 and 20 years of service, the state will pay 50%.
 If you retire with 5-10 years of service, you must pay the full premium.
 Beginning January 1, 2014, Medicare-primary retirees have a new set of State Health Plan options available.
-Details are available by clicking on this website.
+Details are available at the State Health Plan Website.

 Thinking about retirement within the next couple of years?
 Here are some resources to help you get started: